DavidCampbellIII/Public-Space-Congestion-Analyzer-Documentation/docs/quick-start.md

 ---

+## Saving/Loading Simulation Recordings

+To save and load simulation recordings, see [Saving/Loading](recording/simulation-setup.md).

+---

 ## Playback and Alerts

-To view simulation playback history and alert flags, see [Playback](metrics/playback.md).
+To view simulation playback history and alert flags, see [Playback](recording/playback.md).

 To set up alerts for specific waypoints, see [Waypoint Alerts](config/waypoints/waypoints.md#setting-up-alerts).